Local Government Act 1929

-The Local Government Act 1929 was an Act of the Parliament of the United Kingdom that made changes to the Poor Law and local government in England and Wales.
+The Local Government Act 1929 (19 & 20 Geo.
+5. c.
+17) was an act of the Parliament of the United Kingdom that made changes to the Poor Law and local government in England and Wales.

-The Act abolished the system of poor law unions in England and Wales and their boards of guardians, transferring their powers to local authorities.
+The act abolished the system of poor law unions in England and Wales and their boards of guardians, transferring their powers to local authorities.
 It also gave county councils increased powers over highways, and made provisions for the restructuring of urban and rural districts as more efficient local government areas.

 Poor Law reform

-Under the Act all boards of guardians for poor law unions were abolished, with responsibility for public assistance transferred to Public Assistance Committees of county councils and county boroughs.
+Under the act all boards of guardians for poor law unions were abolished, with responsibility for public assistance transferred to public assistance committees of county councils and county boroughs.
 The local authorities took over infirmaries and fever hospitals, while the workhouses became public assistance institutions.
 Later legislation was to remove these functions from the control of councils to other public bodies: the National Assistance Board and the National Health Service.

 The Metropolitan Asylums Board was also abolished, and the London County Council became responsible for its institutions.